 Logical access controls govern access to computer systems.
 They stand in contrast to physical access controls, which pertain to physical locations, files, and devices.
 Because logical access controls structure who can access all computer systems, it’s one of the principal security concerns of many IT departments.

-But nearly everyone interacts with logical access controls every day, whether or not they’re aware of it.
+Nearly everyone interacts with logical access controls every day, whether or not they’re aware of it.
 Logical access controls are built into all kinds of devices, from computers to smartphones to routers, as well as in web services such as Facebook and Google Drive.
 Below, we’ll dig into how logical access controls work.

 Subjects, Objects, and Access Control Lists